TungstenTransformation/KTScripts/Dynamically Change Database or Dictionary.md

    ![image](https://user-images.githubusercontent.com/47416964/86799707-85b11080-c072-11ea-98a4-59997f11e663.png)
    * Imports the temporary database.
    ![image](https://user-images.githubusercontent.com/47416964/86799768-96fa1d00-c072-11ea-810a-aa7cab72b928.png)
-   * Alters the project to point to the new database. **This is a potentially dangerous step, because the project is altering itself.
-Make sure that you do not save your project in an invalid state.**
+   * Alters the Database Locator to point to the new database. **This is a potentially dangerous step, because the project is altering itself.
+Make sure that you do not save your project in an invalid state.
+You can corrupt your project file if you make a mistake here.**
    ![image](https://user-images.githubusercontent.com/47416964/86799829-a8432980-c072-11ea-9def-81964c59a260.png)

-4. After the Database Locator has finished running the locator is pointed back to the original database and the temporary database file is deleted.
+4. After the Database Locator has finished running, the locator is pointed back to the original database and the temporary database files are deleted.
 ![image](https://user-images.githubusercontent.com/47416964/86799873-b5f8af00-c072-11ea-9818-6010fe4418d6.png)

 **MAKE SURE THAT YOUR DOCUMENTS ARE CLASSIFIED (hotkey F5) BEFORE TESTING!!** *pXDoc.ExtractionClass* is needed to find the Database Locator Definition.